Jonny Maddison

-Jonathan Geoffrey Maddison (born 4 September 1994) is an English footballer who plays as a goalkeeper; he is without a club after leaving Port Vale in June 2020.
+Jonathan Geoffrey Maddison (born 4 September 1994) is an English former professional footballer who played as a goalkeeper and now coaches at the Sunderland Academy.
+He made 61 league and cup appearances in a seven-year playing career.

-He began his career at Sunderland, before joining Crawley Town in May 2013 following a spell on loan.
+He began his career at Sunderland before joining Crawley Town in May 2013 following a spell on loan.
 He joined Leicester City a year later and made his debut in senior football on loan at Leamington in March 2015.
 He signed with Yeovil Town in July 2016 and made his debut in the English Football League in April 2017.
-However he left the club in June 2018 in order to play first-team football at non-league Darlington.
-He returned to the Football League upon signing with Port Vale in July 2019, but did not league appearance during his one season at the club.
+However, he left the club in June 2018 to play first-team football at non-League Darlington.
+Upon signing with Port Vale in July 2019, he returned to the Football League but did not make a league appearance during his one season at the club.

 Career

 Sunderland

 Maddison was awarded a two-year scholarship at the Sunderland Academy in 2011.
 On 29 January 2013, Maddison signed for League Two club Crawley Town on loan until the end of the 2012–13 season; "Red Devils" manager Richie Barker said that he would provide competition for Paul Jones.